 In Victoria a person historically had 6 years in which to bring a building action founded in contract or tort, after which time a claim for damages was statute barred.

 In an action founded in contract, the limitation period starts running from the date the breach occurs.
 In an action in tort (for example, negligence), time starts running when the damage caused by the negligent act becomes manifest, i.e. when damage caused by poorly designed footings becomes apparent.

-It is usually easy to work out when the 6 year limitation period on a claim for breach of contract expires; it is usually clear when the defective work was completed.
+It is usually easy to work out when the 6-year limitation period on a claim for breach of contract starts and finishes, because it is usually clear when the defective work was completed.

-But for a claim in negligence, the position is not always clear as it is often difficult to pinpoint exactly when the damage first became apparent.
-Therefore it is arguable that, in some circumstances, the 6 year limitation period on a claim for damages due to negligent design only starts to run 15 or 20 years after the work was finished leaving a builder or designer with an indefinite contingent liability.
+But for a claim in negligence, the position is not always clear.
+It is often difficult to pinpoint exactly when the damage first became apparent.
+Therefore, it is arguable that, in some circumstances, the 6-year limitation period on a claim for damages due to negligent design only starts to run 15 or 20 years after the work was finished leaving a builder or designer with an indefinite contingent liability.

 Special limitation period under the Building Act

 Section 134 of the Building Act 1993 (Vic) (Building Act) was intended to remove the uncertainty surrounding claims in tort.
 Section 134 provides that:

 “Despite anything to the contrary in the Limitation Act or in any other Act or law, a building action cannot be brought more than 10 years after the date of issue of the occupancy permit for the building work (whether or not the occupancy permit is subsequently cancelled or varied).”

 It provides a limitation period of 10 years that covers certain types of claims for damages for defective building work.
 It operates both as a 10-year ‘long stop’ on negligence claims and extends – by up to 4 years – claims founded in contract.
 For both causes of action, time starts running when the OP or CFI is given.